stigwue/iriki/README.md

 * Build in inter-operability (app.json should hold an array of apps, callable via config/code), also configurations provided in more than json files.

 * Rewrite in PHP7 and or Python.

+* Check model synonyms, do they work in model and route properties and parameters (for belongs to and co)?